+• •

 CLIMATE VAPOR RETARDER CLASS

-ZONE CLASS I a CLASS III
+ZONE CLASS I ^a CLASS III

 1, 2 Not Permitted Not Permitted Permitted

-3, 4 (except Marine 4) Not Permitted Permitted c Permitted
+3, 4 (except Marine 4) Not Permitted Permitted ^c Permitted

-Marine 4, 5, 6, 7, 8 Permitted b Permitted c See Table R702.7(3)
+Marine 4, 5, 6, 7, 8 Permitted ^b Permitted ^c See Table R702.7(3)

 a.
-Class I and II vapor retarders with vapor permeance greater than 1 perm when measured by ASTM E96 water method (Procedure B) shall be allowed on the interior side of any frame wall in all climate zones.
+A responsive vapor retarder shall be allowed on the interior side of any frame wall in all climate zones.

 b.
-Use of a Class I interior vapor retarder in frame walls with a Class I vapor retarder on the exterior side shall require an approved design.
+In frame walls, use of a Class I interior vapor retarder that is not a responsive vapor retarder on the interior side with a Class I vapor retarder on the exterior side shall require an approved design.

 c.
-Where a Class II vapor retarder is used in combination with foam plastic insulating sheathing installed as continuous insulation on the exterior side of frame walls, the continuous insulation shall comply with Table R702.7(4) and the Class II vapor retarder shall have a vapor permeance of greater than 1 perm when measured by ASTM E96 water method (Procedure B).
+Where a Class I or II vapor retarder is used in combination with foam plastic insulating sheathing or insulated siding installed as continuous insulation on the exterior side of frame walls, the continuous insulation shall comply with Table R702.7(4) and the Class I or II vapor retarder shall be a responsive vapor retarder.